Introduction

 snRNA-seq revealed subpopulation of phloem companion cells that highly express FT

 Cluster 5 is mostly composed of nuclei from the pSUC2:NTF line (464 out of 515 nuclei) (Fig. S6B).
 The nuclei in this cluster showed differentially expressed genes related to defense (Fig. S9A).
 Specifically, MYC2, a master regulator of response to jasmonic acid (JA), and the JA biosynthetic genes LOX3, LOX4, OPR3, and OPCL1, are expressed in cluster 5 (Fig. S9B).
-These genes are known to be expressed in vascular tissues, with OPR3 expressed in phloem companion cells and LOX3/4 in phloem (2527).
+These genes are known to be expressed in vascular tissues, with OPR3 expressed in phloem companion cells and LOX3/4 in phloem (2729).
 This subpopulation of phloem cells appears to play pivotal roles in JA-dependent defense responses.
+We did not include a nuclei fixation step in our FANS protocol, because we encountered tissue/nucleus clumping with fixation, which caused an issue in the sorting process.
+Because these cells were not fixed, the nuclei isolation process may have triggered wounding responses due to chopping samples before the sorting process (Fig. S1B).

 Next, we subclustered the nuclei in cluster 7, finding three subclusters (Fig. 3).
 Subcluster 7.2 contained the nuclei with the highest FT expression, in addition to expression of the companion cell marker genes, SUC2 and AHA3.
-These nuclei contained fewer transcripts of the mesophyll marker genes RBCS1A, CAB3, and CAB2 (Fig. 3C, D), consistent with a prior scRNA-seq study (30).
-The vascular tissue located at the distal part of true leaves, where FT is expressed highly, is developmentally old, whereas veins emerging from the bottom part of leaves are developmentally young (31).
+These nuclei contained fewer transcripts of the mesophyll marker genes RBCS1A, CAB3, and CAB2 (Fig. 3C, D), consistent with a prior scRNA-seq study showing the negative correction between the expression of vasculature and mesophyll cell marker genes (31).
+The vascular tissue located at the distal part of true leaves, where FT is expressed highly, is developmentally old, whereas veins emerging from the bottom part of leaves are developmentally young (32).
 Thus, subcluster 7.3 may be comprised of nuclei from developmentally younger companion cells that have not fully matured yet, whereas those in subcluster 7.2 are older and have gained a stronger companion cell identity.

 Phloem companion cells with high FT expression express other genes encoding small proteins

-Next, we asked whether some of these genes encode new systemic flowering or growth regulators.
+Next, we asked whether some of the genes enriched in cluster 7 encode new systemic flowering or growth regulators.
 We selected eight genes, five of which were tested for overlap with FT expression (Fig. 4B) and overexpressed each one of them using the SUC2 promoter.
 Some of these genes were previously implicated in flowering.
-BFT is an FT homolog and acts as a floral repressor (32, 33).
+BFT is an FT homolog and acts as a floral repressor.
 SENESCENCE-ASSOCIATED AND QQS-RELATED (SAQR) promotes flowering under short-day (SD) conditions (34).
 RAD-LIKE 4 (RL4) has high homology to the RADIALIS (RAD) gene in Antirrhinum majus, whose ectopic expression in Arabidopsis causes growth defects and late flowering (35).
 We measured the flowering time of the overexpression lines in independent T1 plants (Fig. 4C).
 T1 pSUC2:BFT plants grown under LD+FR conditions showed severely delayed flowering compared with pSUC2:GFP control lines (Fig. 4C).
-This result is in stark contrast to prior results obtained under standard laboratory light conditions (33), suggesting that BFT proteins might be mobile or more functionally active under natural light conditions.
+This result is in stark contrast to prior results obtained under standard laboratory light conditions (36), suggesting that BFT proteins might be mobile or more functionally active under natural light conditions.
 None of the other transgenic lines showed noticeable changes in flowering time.

 Motif enrichment analysis and transgenic studies identify NIGT1 transcription factors as direct FT repressors